 Vice Chancellor Message

-Thanks to strong support from the Johnson County community, the Edwards Campus has been able to respond to the workforce needs of the metropolitan area for over two decades.
-Since
+With the Johnson County community’s ongoing support, the Edwards Campus has been responding to area workforce needs for more than two decades.
+Since 1993, contributions to

-- nimble and flexible to meet the needs of our students and community partners;
+- nimble and flexible in meeting the needs of our students and community partners

-- perhaps most importantly, a strong partner with community colleges, K-12, and industry leaders
+- most importantly, a strong partner with community colleges, K-12 schools, and industry leaders

-Please visit us anytime to learn more about our programs and to provide us with new strategies to best serve the community.
-We are always looking for new ideas.
+Please visit us anytime to learn more about our programs and provide us with new strategies to best serve the community.
+Like all the constituencies we serve, we are always looking for new ideas and ways to improve.

 Dr. David J. Cook